 South Carolina Baptist Foundation Scholarship

-To qualify for this scholarship you must be a member of a South Carolina Baptist Church.
+To qualify for the South Carolina Baptist Foundation Scholarship you must be a member of a South Carolina Baptist church.
 Please follow the instructions completely.
-The deadline for this scholarship is April 30th for the following academic year.
+The deadline for this scholarship is April 30 for the following academic year.
 Please read and follow the Application Explanation document when submitting the application.

 Champions for Christ Scholarship

-To qualify for this scholarship you must be pursuing a master’s degree in a ministry field.
+To qualify for Champions for Christ Scholarship you must be pursuing a master’s degree in a ministry field.
 The directions for submitting the application must be followed completely to ensure that you are not disqualified.
 The application must be downloaded from the Champions for Christ website.
 The deadlines are as follows: Summer – April 1, Fall – July 1, Spring – November 1.
 Any scholarships that are submitted after the deadline will not be considered.
 If you have applied for this scholarship before but did not get it, apply as if you have never applied